Qiang-Zou/Qiang-Zou.github.io/_pages/research.md

 1. Han Wang, Qiang Zou\*, and Hai Lin\*.
 A Quasi-Optimal Shape Design Method for Electromagnetic Scatterers Based on NURBS Surfaces and Filter-Enhanced GWO.
 IEEE Transactions on Antennas and Propagation (2023).

 1. Jincheng Mei, Qiang Zou.
 3D CAD: Historical Development and Trends.
-CCCF Communications (2023):10.
+CCF Communications (2023):10.

 1. Ziheng Bao, Wu liu, and Qiang Zou\*.
 Parallel Inverse Evaluation of NURBS Surfaces Based on Matrix Representation.
 Journal of Computer-Aided Design & Computer Graphics (2023):35.

+1. Yimin Feng, Chenchu Zhou, Qiang Zou\*, Yusheng Liu\*, Jiyuan Lyu, Xinfeng Wu.
+A goal-based approach for modeling and simulation of different types of system-of-systems.
+Journal of Systems Engineering and Electronics (2023):34(3), 627-640.

+1. Yimin Feng, Qiang Zou\*, Chenchu Zhou, Yusheng Liu\*, Qibo Peng.
+Ontology-Based Architecture Process of System-of-Systems: From Capability Development to Operational Modeling.
+Journal of Systems Engineering and Electronics (2023):13(9), 5419.

 1. Qiang Zou*.
 A note on solid modeling: history, state of the art, future.
 Journal of Graphics, 2022, 43(6): 987-1001.